 The Sunday menu has 2 courses for £12.75 or 1 course for £9.75.
 For the extra £3, we had to go with Starters and Mains.

 Catherine chose Mussels in white wine and Garlic Broth.
 Served with three slices of bread.

 Both my Mother and I decided on the Prawn and Crab Cocktail.
 Again served with three slices of bread.
 The food was well presented and very tasty, at first I felt there was too much sauce, but after I wiped the plate dry with the bread, I’d changed my mind.

 The kids decided to share a portion of potato skins.
 They have two options, with dips, or with bolognese sauce and cheese.

 We were ready for the main meal.
 Catherine chose roast Lamb, with veg and the trimmings.
-My mother and me both chose the pork.
+My mother and I both chose the pork.
 As you can see the meal was neatly stacked up with plenty of gravy.
-With in the stack is roasted carrots, Parsnip, Potatoes, 3 slices of meat topped with a Yorkshire pudding.
-I need to also add a special mention for the mash potato.
-The mash potato was the best I’ve every tasted!
+Within the stack is roasted carrots, Parsnip, Potatoes, 3 slices of meat topped with a Yorkshire pudding.
+I need to also add a special mention for the mashed potato.
+The mash potato was the best I’ve ever tasted!
 Sounds weird as I really don’t get excited over it usually.
-It was creamy / buttery and velvety smooth.
+It was creamy/buttery and velvety smooth.